biotoolbox/pam/README.md

 #### Description

-This function reads the original CSV file as created by the DualPAM software, processes it by calculating ETR values, and returns a cleaned dataset.
+This function reads the original CSV file as created by the DualPAM software, processes it by calculating $$ETR$$ values, and returns a cleaned dataset.
 Functionality with raw data from other PAM devices cannot be guaranteed.
 Individual customisation may be necessary when reading data.